East Ukraine separatists hold vote to gain legitimacy, promise normalcy

 The new leaders in Donetsk are doing what other Russian-backed regions have done before in breaking away from a former Soviet republic.
 Like parts of Georgia and Moldova now entering their third decades as self-proclaimed statelets in frozen conflicts, Novorossiya is unlikely to appear on world maps any time soon.
 Zakharchenko himself acknowledges as much.

-“Ninety-nine percent, we will not be recognized right away.
-We will live as an unrecognized (region) for a while,” he told the meeting in Novoazovsk.
+“Ninety-nine percent, we will not be recognised right away.
+We will live as an unrecognised (region) for a while,” he told the meeting in Novoazovsk.

 But part of the playbook is ensuring the rebel authorities assume the full trappings of state power, regardless of their eventual legal status.